 What steps can companies take to nurture their top employees?

 Employee engagement doesn’t just happen.
 We must pay attention.
 We must create an environment where each associate has the will to win, the desire to succeed, the urge to reach their full potential and the realization that, whether individually or part of a team they make a difference.

 So, if our goal is to develop and retain high performers who are empowered, enthusiastic and loyal – the question is: How does it happen?

-Tina Gunn Weede, CRP, is President & CEO pf Paragon Performance Group and a SITE Foundation Trustee.
+Tina Gunn Weede, CRP, is President & CEO of Peerless Performance Group and a SITE Foundation Trustee.